About Belastingsamenwerking Gouwe-Rijnland

 Whether tax exemption is granted depends on your personal financial circumstances.
 You can apply for tax exemption by filling out a digital form in our digital counter MijnBSGR.
 The form is available only in Dutch.
 If you need assistance filling it out, you can call us: 071 – 525 6200.

 Staff of diplomatic missions, consular posts and international organizations may be exempted from certain municipal and Water Control Board taxes.
 You can apply for exemption by sending us a letter of objection along with a clear copy of your privileged person’s identity card.
 Exemption is granted when a valid (copy of the) privileged person’s identity card is presented that contains the codes AD or BD (diplomatic), AC or BC (consular), or AO or BO (international organization).

 Exemption from Water Control Board taxes is not granted to privileged persons under two conditions.
 The first condition is for those whose identity cards contain the codes ED or PD (diplomatic), EC or PC (consular), or EO, PO, ZF, or EM (international organization).
 Secondly, individuals are not granted exemption when the addition of DV, NL, ZF, or NP appears on the card.

 My spouse has passed away.
-What will happen to the invoice?
+What will happen to the tax bill?

-If the invoice is in the deceased’s name, BSGR will grant dispensation.
+If the tax bill is in the deceased’s name, BSGR will grant dispensation.
 You should receive a letter from us within 6 weeks of your spouse’s passing informing you of the reduction.
-You will receive an invoice in your name for the remainder of the year.
-If the invoice is in your name and you are now living alone, taxes with rates based on family size will be reduced.
+You will receive a tax bill in your name for the remainder of the year.
+If the tax bill is in your name and you are now living alone, taxes with rates based on family size will be reduced.
 You should receive a letter from us within 6 weeks of your spouse’s passing.

 Our phone number is: 071 525 6200